shejialuo/CS149-fall21/write4/README.md

 As you can see, I cannot get the full grades.
 I am wondering the reason.
 You could look at this [article](http://www.nic.uoregon.edu/~khuck/ts/acumem-report/manual_html/ch06s07.html).

-> False sharing occurs when they repeatedly update their respective data ub
-> such a way that the cache line migrates back and forth between the two threads' caches/

 And the article provides some tips:

 + Avoid writing to global data that is accessed from multiple threads.